SIG Sauer: 2010s

 In 2014, news reports first emerged reporting arms sales by SIG to Colombia, in contravention of German weapons trafficking laws.
 The reporting was corroborated by whistleblowers inside the company including in New Hampshire.
 It was alleged that SIG had filed false export paperwork with the German government for nearly 38,000 pistols.
 SIG claimed that the end user of the weapons was in the US when in fact they were in Colombia, a location to which weapons exports were banned by German law.

 In 2015, SIG Sauer expanded to include suppressors, optics, ammo and airguns, aiming to provide a greater range of firearm and firearm safety equipment and accessories.
 Also in 2015 human rights campaigners in Germany brought a lawsuit against SIG for allegedly not doing enough to prevent the use of their weapons by cartel groups in Mexico.

 The US military has produced a requirement for a new handgun to replace the current M9 model (Beretta 92FS).
 In February 2016, bids were submitted by 12 companies to compete for this contract which was expected to result in purchases of more than 500,000 pieces.
 On 1 July 2016, SIG Sauer was reported to be one of three remaining competitors who were in consideration for this contract.
 On 19 January 2017, SIG Sauer was awarded the contract for the P320.

 In a press event on 25 July 2018, SIG Sauer announced that its airgun division was renamed to SIG Air, and introduced its Precision Line air rifles, starting with the ASP20 break-barrel gas piston air rifle.

-On 5 November 2018, the United States Coast Guard, which has long used the .40 caliber SIG P229 as its duty sidearm, announced that it will acquire the SIG Air ProForce P229 airsoft pistol (which was then produced under brand licensing by French airsoft manufacturer CyberGun) as its new training pistol to give cadets and guardsmen the ability to practice gun handling, conduct target practice in various environments, and train in realistic force-on-force scenarios.
+On 5 November 2018, the United States Coast Guard, which has long used the .40 caliber SIG P229 as its duty sidearm, announced that it would acquire the SIG Air ProForce P229 airsoft pistol (which was then produced under brand licensing by French airsoft manufacturer CyberGun) as its new training pistol to give cadets and guardsmen the ability to practice gun handling, conduct target practice in various environments, and train in realistic force-on-force scenarios.
 SIG Air announced that "we are rapidly expanding the SIG AIR business, and it is important to us to assume full control to ensure all SIG Air products are of the highest quality", and they will no longer be licensing the "SIG" brand or trademarks for sale by commercial airsoft manufacturers.

 In April 2018 prosecutors in Kiel, Germany, brought criminal charges against SIG and the executives who had been involved in the illegal arms trafficking of 38,000 SP2022's to Colombia.
 Chief Executive Ron Cohen was arrested at Frankfurt Airport.

 In April 2019 Cohen and two other executives were convicted of breaking export laws.
 Cohen was given an 18-month suspended sentence and fined $675,000.
 SIG Sauer GmbH was fined $12 million by the court.

 In late 2019, Swiss Arms was renamed SIG Sauer AG.